PrestoOverture/octopath_chatbot/README.md

-# octopath_chatbot
+# Octopath Chatbot
-A chatbot that answers question about the video game Octopath Traveler II with Gradio interface
+A chatbot that answers questions about the video game Octopath Traveler II with the Gradio interface.

+# Get Started
+It can be run anywhere on your Google Colab with your OpenAI API key read in the Secrets.

+# Usage
+Keep running cells until the last one, where is the chatbot.